 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company searches the property's title history.
-The title insurance company can almost always identify any title problems that may arise and clear up these problems prior to closing.
+The title company performs an extensive search on the property's title history.
+The title insurance company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.